thriveweb/sailing-paradise/content/happySailors/2019-07-04-ruby-williams-australia.md

 secondaryImage: >-
   https://ucarecdn.com/c2e79b73-de12-4434-a6bf-4263e96f4033/-/crop/1200x1324/0,0/-/preview/
 excerpt: >-
-  Ruby, Melbourne – “WOW!
+  “WOW!
 What a day out!!
 We had 10 girls from Melbourne up for a Hens party, and Steve and the team really know how to host a day on the water.
 With an onboard photographer, it was great to not have to worry about capturing photos and enjoy ourselves.
 We received the photos the same or the very next day, efficient!!! such an amazing and fun day, I couldn't recommend this sail more.
   The boat was amazing, so much room for activities.
 Keep up the good work Steve!
 I will be recommending you to anyone heading up to the GC!!”
   TripAdvisor
 gallery:
   - image: >-